crweiner/hacktoberfest-swag-list/README.md

 #### **OpenEBS**

 - **Swag**: Stickers, T-shirt, Laptop.
-- **Requirements**: Contribute to either [openEBS](https://github.com/openebs/openebs/labels/Hacktoberfest) or [Litmus](https://github.com/litmuschaos/litmus/labels/Hacktoberfest), the bset PR submission will win a Laptop.
+- **Requirements**: Contribute to either [openEBS](https://github.com/openebs/openebs/labels/Hacktoberfest) or [Litmus](https://github.com/litmuschaos/litmus/labels/Hacktoberfest), the best PR submission will win a Laptop.
 - **How to sign up**: Not clarified by now.
 - **Notes**: See the [blog post](https://blog.mayadata.io/mayadata-celebrates-hacktoberfest-2019) and [official site](https://mayadata.io/hacktoberfest) for more information.